 Once you have your permit you are able to purchase half price paycards and season tickets.

 These can be purchased from the Parking Control Office at Sand Street.

 The parking permit must be clearly displayed on your windscreen whenever you use half-price paycards or season tickets.

 The paycards / season tickets should be clearly displayed as well.
 They have a green stamp on them so they can only be used in vehicles with a valid eco-friendly permit.

 You can use your reduced price paycards / season tickets in long and short stay car parks, and on-street parking.
 There is no difference in the parking regulations for eco-friendly parking permit holders (the maximum permitted periods in the short stay car parks remain the same).
 You must still display the correct amount of paycards for your length of stay.

-The permits are also recognised at Sand Street car park, which has an automatic number plate recognition payment system.
+The permits are also recognised at Sand Street Car Park, which has an automatic number plate recognition payment system.

-The permits are now recognised by the PayByPhone app, you will be charged half price for your parking if you use it.
+PayByPhone app, you will be charged half price for your parking if you use it.

 Vehicles which qualify for the free parking concession will be issued a permit that must be displayed at all times when parked and a parking disc (yellow time clock) used to indicate their arrival time.